kashvo/drishti-identity-trust/README.md

 is easy.
 Faking all of them perfectly, in real time, is not.

+For voice verification, Drishti runs spectrogram analysis as a tool call — detecting synthetic artifacts in pitch and frequency that human ears miss but machines can spot.
+For video KYC, unpredictable real-time liveness challenges are triggered — blink, turn, speak — that current deepfake tools cannot respond to in real time.

 **Explainable Decisions**
 Every decision comes with a full reasoning chain.
 Not just a risk score — a clear explanation of why,